tschm/marimushka/README.md

 interactive web versions of your marimo notebooks and applications that can be shared with others or deployed to static hosting services like GitHub Pages.

-Named after the nesting doll concept, Marimushka "wraps" your marimo notebooks in a stylish, customizable HTML template, making them accessible to anyone with a web browser - no Python installation required!
+Marimushka "exports" your marimo notebooks in a stylish, customizable HTML template, making them accessible to anyone with a web browser - no Python installation required!